den385/primes-app/README.md

 The app draws has CLI with progress bar in pseudographics.

 The app is written in C# and native C++ with  glue code in C++/CLI.

+The algorithmic code is BPSW.cpp was borrowed from http://e-maxx.ru/algo/bpsw.

+My sole purpose for writing this code was to practice basic C# multithreading and few other things.